ptricot/Minesweeper/README.md

-A simple minewseeper implementation with a node server
+A simple minewseeper implementation with a server